 Unbalanced emotional intelligence can also go the opposite way.
 How would you regard a boss who was extremely good at self-accommodation yet didn’t extend the same basic consideration to you and your coworkers?
 Would they seem selfish, immature, or even toxically counterproductive?

 Neither is an effective way to attract talented people or retain them.

 Leaders who strike a healthy balance improve their performance, heighten workforce retention, boost morale, and motivate others to follow in their footsteps.

 Using Emotional Intelligence training to improve the effectiveness of your leaders

 Educating your management team about the meaning of EI isn’t that hard.
-Developing them how to put it into practice, however, requires a more hands-on approach.
+Teaching them how to put it into practice, however, requires a more hands-on approach.
 Let’s drill down into the four core areas:

 Competent leaders go beyond mentoring and guiding others: they also smooth things over when people butt heads.
 Relationship management is an unavoidable part of a workplace environment, so it pays to invest in teaching leaders how to practice it.

 Of course, you can’t simply enrol your execs in a few leadership courses and consider it sorted.
 As with any other area of performance, it’s vital to track progress and explore alternate techniques when the tried-and-tested falls short.
 For instance, you might consider conflict management techniques like focusing on behaviours instead of singling individuals out or delegating to HR when things get too heated.